 - Any part of town and even other parts of Ontario

 - ugly houses, pretty houses, houses in great shape, houses that need lots of repairs

 - houses with lots of equity and even houses with little or no equity

 We’ll pay a fair price, we can close fast (in as little as 7 days), and you won’t have to fix up the house at all.

 If you’d like to see what we can pay for your house BEFORE you decide to auction it off… reach out to us.

 You can call us anytime at or just click the link below and fill out the form on the next page to start the process.

-So, Is Auctioning Your House A Good Idea in Greater Toronto Area?… that’s up to you to decide.
+So, Is Auctioning Your House A Good Idea in Ontario?… that’s up to you to decide.
 But if you want to see if working with us makes more sense first before you jump into the “auction” world… submit your info below to get started today!

 Here’s another great read that we found when writing this article on some more tips and questions you should ask yourself before you auction off your house.